.png)

 Tufawon (2 for 1) is a Dakota/Boricua rapper, singer songwriter, producer and teaching artist from Minneapolis.
 His name represents his mixed heritage, and his music is a raw, honest reflection of his life.
 A sound track that captures his personal struggles, dreams for the future, spirituality, and deep connection to the land.
 Through his songs, he shares his experiences with love and confronts the complex realities of the world.

 The past few years have been busy for Tufawon.
-He continues touring, performing at a high level, and living out his dreams as a performer.
-He was awarded the Jerome Hill Artist Fellowship a few years back, one of his biggest accomplishments.
-He participated in the inaugural First Nations SongHubs where he recorded with Indigenous artists from around the globe at the world famous Abbey Road Institute in Melbourne, Australia.
-Tufawon was also featured on the Breakfast Club and Hot 97 Ebro In The Morning speaking on issues that impact Indigenous communities.
-He completed his first headlining hip hop tour in Europe “Resilience", and stays active in his community.
+He continues touring and living out his dreams as a full time artist.
+He was awarded the Jerome Hill Artist Fellowship, one of his biggest achievements.
+He participated in the inaugural First Nations SongHubs and recorded with Indigenous artists from around the globe at the Abbey Road Institute in Melbourne, Australia.
+He was featured on the Breakfast Club and Hot 97 Ebro In The Morning speaking on issues that impact Native communities.
+He completed his first headlining tour in Europe “Resilience" and stays active in his community.
+From fighting DAPL at Standing Rock to organizing efforts to Stop Line 3, to speaking at the United Nations in Switzerland, he continues to carry out his message and impact the people in a powerful way.

 Artistic Vision